Department of Civil & Environmental Engineering

 Key strategies

-• Dedicate staff support (one full-time employee) for management of community events and DEI work.
+- Dedicate staff support (one full-time employee) for management of community events and ensuring that CEE’s practices are fair and inclusive.

 Outcome 4

-Climate surveys demonstrate steadily improving progress so that students, across all social identities, feel CEE is a welcoming, inclusive, and supportive environment and community.
+Climate surveys demonstrate steadily improving progress so that students, across all backgrounds and experiences, feel CEE is a welcoming, inclusive, and supportive environment and community.

 Key strategies